kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
-Here's a [link to my video result][video1] or you can view it directly on [youtube][video_link].
+Here's a [link to my video result][video1] or you can view it directly on [YouTube][video_link].

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I used Udacities idea to calculate a heatmap and create bounding boxes using `label` from the `scipy.ndimage.measurements` library (Lines 656-706).
+I used Udacities idea to calculate a heatmap (all pixels that are within 'detected' boxes are summarized and are considered 'heat') and create bounding boxes using `label` from the `scipy.ndimage.measurements` library (Lines 656-706).

 As I'm scanning all images for cars, I make a list of all the boxes that have a car detected.
-From those boxes, I create a heatmap and threshold the heaptmap with a certain value.
+From those boxes, I create a heatmap and threshold the heatmap with a certain value (here: 2).
 All this is implemented in the function `pipeline` (Lines 722-791).

 Next, while processing the video, I keep a rolling list and a sum of the past 12 heatmaps.
-I updated both the list and the sum with every new frame.
+I updated both the list and the sum with every new frame (add the new values, delete the oldest).
 This is implemented in the function `car_finding` (Lines 817-816).
 The sum of heatmaps is thresholded by the number of saved frames (here: 12).
 The bounding boxes are calculated based on the averaged sum of heatmaps from the last 12 frames.

-This method filters out false positives. and keeps cars detected.
+This method filters out false positives, while keeping the car detections, if correctly tuned.

 ### Here are the six test images and their corresponding heatmaps:

-For every example, you can see all the detected windows (the blue boxes), the final heatmap for the frame, and the resulting bounding boxes for the current frame.
+For every example, you can see all the detected windows (the blue boxes in the top image), the final heatmap for the frame (lower right), and the resulting bounding boxes for the current frame (lower left).

 ![alt text][image5a]
 ![alt text][image5b]